programminghistorian/ph-submissions/lessons/getting-started-with-mysql-using-r.md

 ```
 SELECT story_title FROM tbl_newspaper_search_results;
 ```
-2. Highligh the SELECT statement and click the lightening bolt icon in the SQL tab to execute it.
+2. Highlight the SELECT statement and click the lightening bolt icon in the SQL tab to execute it.
 You should see the story title "THE LOST LUSITANIA." in the Result Grid.
 See below.
 ![Selecting records from a table using MySQL Workbench](http://jeffblackadar.ca/getting-started-with-mysql/getting-started-with-mysql-4.png "Selecting records from a table using MySQL Workbench")

 Optional: Modify the SELECT statement above by changing the fields selected and run it again.
 Add more than one field to the SELECT statement and run it: